-Service Area SFY 2016 and Previous SFY 2017 SFY 2018 SFY 2019 SFY 2020 Inpatient Hospital Rebased the LOC system using more recent cost and claims data to better categorize services.
+Service Area SFY 2017 and Previous SFY 2018 SFY 2019 SFY 2020 SFY 2021 Inpatient Hospital Rebased the LOC system using more recent cost and claims data to better categorize services.
 New rates effective September 1, 2009 In SFY 2010, approved budget reduction of \$5.8 million over two years based on Governor's recommendations Based on a budget footnote for SFY 2010, the Governor's office authorized an increase to The Children's Hospital rates after the required reductions, resulting in an increase of \$1 million over a two-year period Prospective level of care (LOC) rate per discharge implemented on July 1, 1994 and rebased in 1998.
-Services paid outside of the LOC system are: Transplant services are paid at 55 percent of billed charges Hospitals that serve a disproportionate share of low-income patients receive disproportionate share hospital (DSH) payments Per diem rates are for rehabilitation with a ventilator and separate rate without a ventilator Specialty services not otherwise obtainable in Wyoming negotiated through letters of agreement LOC rates updated annually for inflation using the Medicare inpatient prospective payment (PPS) inflation rates Qualified Rate Adjustment (QRA) program implemented on July 4, 2004 to provide supplemental payments to non-state governmental hospital No change to LOC reimbursement Private hospital UPL implemented No change DRG implemented 5/31/19 with an effective date of 2/1/19 Private hospital UPL program, DSH, and QRA remain in place Rehab claims paid outside of the DRG Second year of DRG rates implemented on February 1, 2020 Intermediate Care Facility for people with Intellectual Disabilities (ICD- ID) Full cost reimbursement method based on previous year cost reports Removed link with Nursing Home rates.
+Services paid outside of the LOC system are: Transplant services are paid at 55 percent of billed charges Hospitals that serve a disproportionate share of low-income patients receive disproportionate share hospital (DSH) payments Per diem rates are for rehabilitation with a ventilator and separate rate without a ventilator Specialty services not otherwise obtainable in Wyoming negotiated through letters of agreement LOC rates updated annually for inflation using the Medicare inpatient prospective payment (PPS) inflation rates Qualified Rate Adjustment (QRA) program implemented on July 4, 2004 to provide supplemental payments to non-state governmental hospital In SFY 2009, LOC rates updated for inflation In SFY 2017, No change to LOC reimbursement.
+Private hospital UPL implemented No change DRG implemented 5/31/19 with an effective date of 2/1/19 Private hospital UPL program, DSH, and QRA remain in place Rehab claims paid outside of the DRG Second year of DRG rates implemented on February 1, 2020 Reimbursement reduced by 2.5% due to Governor's budget cuts Intermediate Care Facility for people with Intellectual Disabilities (ICD- ID) Full cost reimbursement method based on previous year cost reports Removed link with Nursing Home rates.
 Rates now updated annually with full cost coverage No change No change No change No change